hasanerdin/discount-impact-analysis/README.md

 🚀 Conclusion

 Our analysis provided the company with a data-driven perspective on the trade-offs of discounts, helping balance short-term sales growth with long-term revenue sustainability.

-📂 Repository Structure

-├── data/           # Raw and cleaned datasets
-├── notebooks/      # Jupyter notebooks for analysis
-├── visuals/        # Graphs and charts from EDA
-├── README.md       # Project documentation (this file)